Blog

 Your attorney’s role includes negotiating reductions on medical liens whenever possible, which means more money in your pocket.
 An experienced attorney may be able to reduce medical liens significantly, increasing the net amount you take home from your settlement.

-Why Hiring a Florida Car Accident Lawyer Matters
+The Difference a Car Accident Lawyer Makes

 Insurance companies are not on your side.
 Their goal is to pay as little as possible for your claim, and they have teams of adjusters, lawyers, and algorithms working toward that goal.
 Going up against them alone puts you at a significant disadvantage.